 Download the Free Template

-Enter your name and email in the form below and download the free template now!
+Enter your name and email in the form below and download the free ratio template now!

 Interpretation of the Cash Ratio

-It is important to realize that the ratio does not necessarily provide a good financial analysis of a company, because businesses do not ordinarily keep cash and cash equivalents at the same amount as current liabilities.
+It is important to realize that the cash ratio does not necessarily provide a good financial analysis of a company because businesses do not ordinarily keep cash and cash equivalents in the same amount as current liabilities.
 In fact, they are usually making poor use of their assets if they hold large amounts of cash on their balance sheet.
 When cash sits on the balance sheet, it is not generating a return.
 Therefore, excess cash is often re-invested for shareholders to realize higher returns.

-- The cash ratio is a liquidity ratio that measures a company’s ability to pay off short-term liabilities with highly liquid assets.
+The cash ratio is a liquidity ratio that measures a company’s ability to pay off short-term liabilities with highly liquid assets.

-- There is no ideal figure, but a ratio of at least 0.5 to 1 is usually preferred.
+There is no ideal figure, but a ratio of at least 0.5 to 1 is usually preferred.

 The cash ratio may not provide a good overall analysis of a company, as it is unrealistic for companies to hold large amounts of cash.